Ben Davidson

-Benjamin Earl Davidson (June 14, 1940 – July 2, 2012) was an American football player, a defensive end best known for his play with the Oakland Raiders in the American Football League (AFL).
-Earlier in his career, he was with the Green Bay Packers and Washington Redskins of the National Football League (NFL).
+Benjamin Earl Davidson (June 14, 1940 – July 2, 2012) was an American professional football player who was a defensive end, primarily with the Oakland Raiders of the American Football League (AFL).
+He was a three-time AFL All-Star with the Raiders.
+Earlier in his career, Davidson was with the Green Bay Packers and Washington Redskins of the National Football League (NFL).
 He later worked as an actor.